telegraphic/ska-sdp-datamodels/docs/src/RASCIL_polarisation_handling.rst

  * Images may be defined as stokesI, stokesIQUV, linear, or circular
  * To convert from Stokes image to polarised image see :py:func:`rascil.processing_components.image.operations.convert_stokes_to_polimage`
  * To convert from polarised image to Stokes image :py:func:`rascil.processing_components.image.operations.convert_polimage_to_stokes`
- * Skycomponents may be defined as stokesI, stokesIQUV, linear, or circular
+ * SkyComponents may be defined as stokesI, stokesIQUV, linear, or circular
  * Visibility may be defined as stokesI, stokesIQUV, linear, or circular.
  * Dish/station voltage patterns are described by images in which each pixel is a 2 x 2 complex matrix.